 Before filming the scene where Robert Donat and Madeleine Carroll run through the countryside, Alfred Hitchcock handcuffed them together and pretended for several hours to have lost the key in order to put them in the right frame of mind for such a situation.

-The bridge on which the train stops to search for Hannay (25 minutes from the start of the film), is the famous railway bridge over the river Firth of Forth, build from 1884 till 1889.
+The bridge on which the train stops to search for Hannay (25 minutes from the start of the film), is the famous railway bridge over the Firth of Forth, build between 1882 till 1890.
 It was then one of the most complicated works of engineering craftsmanship.
-It spans 2,5 km.
+It spans almost 2.5 km.

 The scene at the farm, at 30:00 from the start, bears a striking resemblance to the first scene of the opera "Die Walküre" by Richard Wagner.
 Alfred Hitchcock must have seen the opera, because there are common elements to both scenes: the unhappy farmer's wife, the suspicious husband, the newcomer, the glimpsing over the table back and forth, the sexual tension.